 Why this matters for students:

-Dubai has recorded significant growth in student enrollments, particularly across its private higher education sector.
-Between the 2024 and 2025 academic years, enrollment rose by 20 per cent, with the total number of students at private higher education institutions reaching 42,026 that is the highest figure ever recorded in the emirate.
+Dubai has recorded significant growth in student enrolments, particularly across its private higher education sector.
+Between the 2024 and 2025 academic years, enrolment rose by 20%, with the total number of students at private higher education institutions reaching 42,026—the highest figure ever recorded in the emirate.

-This trend is not just about numbers: it reflects Dubai’s growing reputation as a destination for quality, internationally connected education.
-A more diverse student body means richer cultural exchange, more robust peer learning and a stronger alumni network.
-For international students, it also eases transitions when you are joining a thriving, cosmopolitan campus community.
+This trend is not just about numbers; it reflects Dubai’s growing reputation as a destination for quality, internationally connected education.
+A more diverse student body means richer cultural exchange, stronger peer learning, and a more extensive alumni network.
+For international students, it also eases the transition by providing access to a thriving, cosmopolitan campus community.

 The UAE has embraced digital learning platforms in a big way.
 From smart learning initiatives in schools to universities offering blended learning, technology is now an integral part of the classroom experience.